lenny-g/portfolio/README.md

 ## WORK ACHIEVED:

-- Create a working portfolio for various bootcamp projects.
+- Create a working portfolio for various boot-camp projects.
 - Make it mobile accessible
 - Have working links
 - Cards for various projects